uds-datalab/PDBF/README.md

 * Adjust config.cfg
 * Try to compile minimal.tex file with this command: **java -jar pdbf.jar minimal.tex**
 * Open minimal.html, this is the final output of the compilation process, if you rename it to ".pdf" it is also a valid pdf-document

 * Optionally you can attach the included vldb-Invaders.ova (Space invaders clone) or [download the dsl.ova](https://github.com/uds-datalab/PDBF/releases/download/1.0.1/dsl.ova) (Damn small linux) VirtualBox image and attach it to the compiled PDBF file with this command: **java -jar pdbf.jar --vm minimal.html vldb-Invaders.ova**
 * Open minimal.ova (if you have VirtualBox installed), this is the final output with the attached ova file.
 Its still a valid pdf and html at the same time.

+* Optionally you can attach tar archive file to the compiled PDBF file with this command: **java -jar pdbf.jar --tar minimal.html TAR_file.tar**
+* Open minimal.tar, this is the final output with the attached tar file.
+Its still a valid pdf and html at the same time.

 * You can play around with the minimal.tex file.
 It contains a small example on how to specify PDBF elements in LaTeX

 * For further information take a look at the [documentation](http://uds-datalab.github.io/PDBF/)

 ##Features